St Nicholas' Church, Madrid

 The church dates back to medieval times, although it has been very altered over the centuries.
 The building was declared Bien de Interés Cultural in 1978.
 Its tower was already protected, having been declared a national monument in 1931.

-It is currently one of the oldest churches in Madrid.
-The bell tower was built in 12th century; also the rest of church, but that rest of the building was rebuilt between 15th-17th centuries.
+It is one of the oldest churches in Madrid.

 History

 The Church of St. Nicholas in Bari is named in the Law of Madrid of 1202 as one of the oldest parishes in the city.
 Today it is the oldest church in Madrid, after the demolition of the Church of Santa Maria de la Almudena.
 Archaeological remains suggest that the church and its bell-tower may have been part of a former mosque.
 It was likely constructed during the 12th century.
 The nave and chapels were renovated in the 17th century.

 By the 19th century, this church was poor in resources and parishioners.
 The parish was joined to that of El Salvador in 1805.
 For a time, the building was abandoned till the church was ceded in 1825 to the Third Order of Servites.
 When the nearby church of El Salvador was destroyed in 1842, this church gained its former status as a parish church.

 In the year 1891 the parish was relocated to a church that had been Anton Martin Hospital in Atocha street, today the Parish of San Nicolas and San Salvador, leaving the old building as the church of "St. Nicholas of the Servites", a name derived from the Servite Order, which still owns it.

 At the end of century profile interventions have been implemented, the main one being held in 1983.
 In some of these interventions was the replacement of the stone, he must be very poor, in the apse, where they appreciate different finishes to the original stone.